-The water demands in the NMMA include urban (residential, commercial, industrial), golf course, and agricultural demands which are met entirely from groundwater production.
-The TG used a variety of methods to estimate the water demands of the respective categories (see Section 3.1.9 Groundwater Production (Reported and Estimated)).
+The water demands in the NMMA include urban (residential, commercial, industrial), golf course, and agricultural demands.
+The TG used a variety of methods to estimate the water demands of the respective categories (see Section 3.1.9 Groundwater Production).

 4.2.1.
 Historical Demand